Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Results

-The spatial dimension $d$ in all the PDEs solved is fixed at $100$.
-In our experiments for all methods, we utilize a fully connected neural network architecture with four hidden layers, each containing 128 neurons.
 The SDEs are simulated with $\mu \equiv 0.0$ and $\sigma \equiv 1.0$, starting at $X_0 = \xi = 0$ except for the case in Section~\ref{sec:hjb}.
 This simulated data is used to define the data distribution in DPI loss~\eqref{loss_dpi}, as explained in Section~\ref{sec:alg}, and the same distribution is also used for the training objectives in PINN, Deep BSDE, and DBDP.
 We use the Adam optimizer with a fixed learning rate of 0.001 and a batch size of 512 for all experiments.
 For the other methods, each network is trained for as many epochs as possible within the total computation time budget.
 For our DPI, since there is an outer Picard iteration, we also specify the number of epochs used in each iteration given $N$ samples in \eqref{loss_dpi}.
 Key hyperparameters for DPI across the three examples are summarized in Table~\ref{tab:dpi_params}.
-For PINN-HTE, following the recommendation in \cite{hu2024hutchinson}, we set $V=16$ when estimating the trace of a matrix $A$ through \(\sum_{i=1}^V \boldsymbol{v}_i^{\mathrm{T}} A \boldsymbol{v}_i/V\).
-For D-DBSDE, we set $t_K = \min\{t + 0.1, T\}$ and discretize the integral over time from $t$ to $t_K$ with $20$ steps for the numerical approximation of the diffusion-type loss.
+For PINN-HTE, following the recommendation in \cite{hu2024hutchinson}, we set $N_v=16$ when estimating the trace of a matrix $A$ through \(\sum_{i=1}^{N_v} \boldsymbol{v}_i^{\mathrm{T}} A \boldsymbol{v}_i/N_v\).
+For D-DBSDE, we set $t_K = \min\{t + \Delta t, T\}$ and approximate the integral numerically by discretizing the interval $[t, t_K]$ with a time step $\delta t = 0.005$.
+We have $\Delta t = 0.1$ in Section~\ref{sec:cha} and $\Delta t = 0.25$ in Section~\ref{sec:hjb}.

 For evaluation, we generate 10,000 data points from the same distribution used in training.
 We quantify the performance using the relative mean absolute error of value (rMAE) and relative mean absolute error of gradient (g-rMAE) as: